Architect Design Prototype Model

-With a total footprint of 3.5 million US jobs that generate $277.8 billion in labor income, real estate investment trusts (REITs) are a vital part of their communities and the US economy at large.
+With a total of 3.6 million US jobs that generate $283.3 billion of labor income, real estate investment trusts (REITs) are a vital part of their communities and the US economy at large.

-Ernst & Young LLP was commissioned by Nareit to estimate the current economic contribution of REITs in the US.
+Ernst & Young LLP was commissioned by the National Association of Real Estate Investment Trusts (Nareit) to estimate the current economic contribution of REITs in the US.

-The total economic contribution, or footprint, of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the induced and indirect flows from dividend and interest payments by REITs and REIT property improvement and construction investments.
+The total economic contribution of REITs consists of the direct operations of REITs and related businesses in the US, as well as the induced and indirect flows from dividend and interest payments by REITs and REIT property improvement and construction investments.

-Total economic contribution of REITs in the United States, 2023
+Total economic contribution of REITs in the US, 2024

 Direct